hfzdn03/face-recognition-attendance/README.md

 Images of faces are saved in different folders based on their respective name of the protoype. for example face recognition project, i save the image files under the subfolder face_rec while the rest under the subfolder static

+you are free to use and update my codes especially the prototypes for other algorithms than facereco. this does not require further update anymore.